Sylius/Sylius/docs/cookbook/images/images-on-entity.rst

 Your form so far is working fine, but don't forget about validation.
 The easiest way is using validation config files under the ``AppBundle/Resources/config/validation`` folder.

-This could look like this f.i.:
+This could look like this e.g.:

 .. code-block:: yaml

-    # ShippingMethodImage.yml
+    # AppBundle\Resources\config\validation\ShippingMethodImage.yml
     AppBundle\Entity\ShippingMethodImage:
       properties:
         file: